henriktandberg/Solar-Farm-Energy-Production-Simulator/README.md

 #### Description:

-My project is a tool to simulate, estimate and visualise the solar energy electricity production potential of any location in the world, based on coordinates, size of solar panel area and solar panel specifications.
+My project is a tool to simulate, estimate and visualise the electric energy production potential of any solar panel / solar farm location in the world, based on coordinates, size of solar panel area and solar panel specifications.
-It has no front-end / user interface other than the terminal in the code environment.
+The project currently has no front-end / user interface and has to be operated within a code environment.

 This is achieved through several steps handled by functions and classes.
 All stages will be explained in further detail later.:
 #### Step 1: Fetch user input.